bhsu25/2024-mini/assignment/exercise02.md

 ## Questions

 1. Using the code in exercise_sound.py as a starting point, modify the code to play several notes in a sequence from a song of your choosing.

+We added code to play mario theme song.
+Code was grabbed from website linked at the top